Butter scones are the most common type that people like to eat. These are the ones that you often see people eating alongside tea or coffee.

 Oil will add flavor to the scones.
 It’ll also be healthier than using standard butter in certain ways.

 For example, many of the oil options will add omega fatty acids to the scones.
-Adding healthy fats to the scones will be better than what normal butter adds to the mix.
+Adding healthy fats will be better than what normal butter adds to the mix.

 When using oil, you want to use only half of the requested butter amount.
 So if the recipe calls for one cup of butter, you’ll add one-half of a cup of oil.